Hemangi-30/Airbnb_Project/README.md

 ![Snowflake](./image/Snowflake.png)

 ✔ Data loaded from S3 using COPY INTO
-✔ Staging + Transformation layers
+✔ Supports staging, transformation, and analytics layers

 ---